 - Infrared absorption sensor for carbon dioxide (CO2)

 - Catalytic sensor for almost any combustible gas that can replace oxygen in case of leakage

 VOC detector (Volatile Organic Compound)

 Volatile organic compounds (VOC) are a wide family of gases and gaseous substances that can be pollutant, toxic and even carcinogenic.
 As they are volatile, they can easily spread into the atmosphere.
 That's why it is necessary to detect and measure them with a fixed VOC monitor to be protected.

 Even if VOC can compose explosive mixtures, they are very toxic before their concentrations reach an explosive level (tens of thousands parts per million).
 Indeed, their level of explosiveness is set at tens of ppm.
 Several technologies for VOC detectors are available depending on the risk to monitor:

-.
-Semi-conductor sensors: the most commonly used technology for freons monitoring
+- Semi-conductor sensor: the most commonly used technology for freons monitoring

-.
-Infrared absorption sensors: a very accurate but very expensive technology used for some freons
+- Infrared absorption sensor: a very accurate but very expensive technology used for some freons

 GazDetect offers, on specific territories, many services for fixed gas detection like on-site installation, setup, commissioning and calibration of gas detectors.
 We can also perform maintenance and periodical checkings of your fixed systems. (go to the Maintenance and on-site calibration section)